-I am a historian of film, and I joined Lincoln in 2016 as Lecturer in Film and Television History.
+I am a Senior Lecturer in Film and Television History, based in the Lincoln School of Film and Media and the School of History and Heritage.
 My research focuses on the history of cinema in Britain, especially during the early twentieth century.
 I am also interested in film exhibition, cinema-going, and representations of gender and sexuality in film, including histories of LGBTQ cinema.
-Before joining Lincoln, I studied at the University of Cambridge, and was a postdoctoral Research Associate and Teaching Fellow at University College London.
+Before joining Lincoln in 2016, I studied at the University of Cambridge, and was a postdoctoral Research Associate and Teaching Fellow at University College London.

 I teach a number of modules in the Film and Television and History BA programmes, and I am a Personal Tutor for History students.
 I am also on the Working Group for the Media Archive for Central England (MACE).